zentoid/s3_search_fuzzer/README.md

     -b, --base

-File tht contains terms to add to the main name above.
+File that contains terms to add to the main name above.

 Default: fuzz.txt